zucchini-available after June 5

 This puppy sprinted towards me and oh how I wish I had my camera on slow-mo.
 What a load of cute in a mini body.
 I said yes to the dog.
 Jared didn’t have a say. #MarriageWin

 Gummy Bear came home with us that evening because she had a hematoma in her right ear.
 It must’ve been painful, but it didn’t break this baby’s spirit.
-At roughly, 9 weeks old, this Beagle/Pit is a saucy girl, who was found all alone outside by some good Samaritans.
+At roughly, 4 months old, this Beagle/Pit is a saucy girl, who was found all alone outside by some good Samaritans.
 They knew she needed medical care and they were right.
-We were able to drain the large hematoma and are letting her recover.
-She’ll be in foster care for at least a month or longer due to this.
+We were able to drain the large hematoma and They knew she needed medical care and they were right.
+We were able to drain the large hematoma and she has since recovered!

 However, I can tell you much more about Gummy in the meantime.
 Gummy Bear is pad trained and a smart cookie and me likey.
 She's a complete snuggle muggle and will think your lap is her new home.
 She loves dogs and people and couldn't imagine her life without that lap as mentioned.
-I don't have cats to test with, but I think dogs would be a better fit.
+Her best friend at doggie daycare is a French Bulldog and a Dalmatian, so that's a huge size difference.
+I don't have cats to test with, but we believe she has prey drive towards them, so errr no. She will need some additional training as any young pupper would.
 This dog is seriously THE BEST.

-If you are interested in Gummy Bear, keep tabs on her by emailing us at email@example.com or apply on our application.
-I imagine she will be available March 16 and ready to warm your heart as well as your lap.
+If you are interested in Gummy Bear, apply on our application.
+I imagine she is ready to warm your heart as well as your lap.